-Outstanding student account balances from prior semesters must be settled in full before any additional registration is allowed.
-If you have an outstanding account balance you will not be issued any documents including degree parchments, grade reports, transcripts, income tax forms, etc.
+Outstanding student account balances from prior semesters must be settled in full prior to the start of the next semester.
+If you have an outstanding account balance at the end of the Registration Revision period, you will be deregistered from all courses, a financial hold will be placed on your account until the balance has been paid and you will not be issued any documents including degree parchments, grade reports, transcripts, income tax forms, etc.